 Raster formats are those that photographers tend to use every day, the very familiar JPEG, PNG, GIF, and more.
 Nearly all of the photographs you see online are rasters.

 On the contrary, vectors are images that do not rely on pixels.
 These images are constructed with math formulas rather than pixels.
-These math formulas create points and lines, resulting in an image that you can stretch and shrink without any sort of quality loss.
+These formulas create points and lines, resulting in an image that you can stretch and shrink without any sort of quality loss.
 The mathematical formula simply adjusts to the new scale.
 You can blow a vector file up to the size of a billboard or shrink it down to the size of a business card, and both will be the same sharp quality.

 Vector formats include SVG, EPS, AI (which is the Adobe Illustrator extension), and even the commonly used PDF.
-The fact that a PDF is actually a vector file is a pretty neat, often unknown, fact.

 The bottom line is if you need your image to frequently be scaled in different sizes (such as a logo or graphic), a vector file is the way to go.
 If your image will remain at the same resolution indefinitely (such as a finished photograph), that will remain a raster file.